sontyubo/semantic-draw/README.md

 ![demo_v2](./assets/demo_v2.gif)

+- 🔥 February 26, 2025: Semantic Draw (previously StreamMultiDiffusion) is accepted to CVPR 2025!
-- 🔥 June 24, 2024: We have launched our demo of Semantic Palette for vanilla **Stable Diffusion 3** in the Hugging Face 🤗 Space [here](https://huggingface.co/spaces/ironjr/SemanticPalette3)!
-If you want to run this in your local, we also provided code in this repository: see [here](https://github.com/ironjr/StreamMultiDiffusion/tree/main/demo/semantic_palette_sd3).
+- ✅ June 24, 2024: We have launched our demo of Semantic Palette for vanilla **Stable Diffusion 3** in the Hugging Face 🤗 Space [here](https://huggingface.co/spaces/ironjr/SemanticPalette3)!
+If you want to run this in your local, we also provided code in this repository: see [here](https://github.com/ironjr/semantic-draw/tree/main/demo/semantic_palette_sd3).
 Make sure to have enough VRAM!
-- 🔥 June 22, 2024: We now support [Stable Diffusion 3](https://huggingface.co/stabilityai/stable-diffusion-3-medium) powered by [Flash Diffusion](https://huggingface.co/jasperai/flash-sd3)!
+- ✅ June 22, 2024: We now support [Stable Diffusion 3](https://huggingface.co/stabilityai/stable-diffusion-3-medium) powered by [Flash Diffusion](https://huggingface.co/jasperai/flash-sd3)!
 Installation guide is updated for SD3.
-See [notebooks](https://github.com/ironjr/StreamMultiDiffusion/tree/main/notebooks) directory for the newly updated Jupyter notebook demo.
+See [notebooks](https://github.com/ironjr/semantic-draw/tree/main/notebooks) directory for the newly updated Jupyter notebook demo.
 - ✅ April 30, 2024: Real-time interactive generation demo is now published at [Hugging Face Space](https://huggingface.co/spaces/ironjr/StreamMultiDiffusion)!
-- ✅ April 23, 2024: Real-time interactive generation demo is updated to [version 2](https://github.com/ironjr/StreamMultiDiffusion/tree/main/demo/stream_v2)!
+- ✅ April 23, 2024: Real-time interactive generation demo is updated to [version 2](https://github.com/ironjr/semantic-draw/tree/main/demo/stream_v2)!
 We now have fully responsive interface with `gradio.ImageEditor`.
 Huge thanks to [@pngwn](https://github.com/pngwn) and Hugging Face 🤗 Gradio team for the [great update (4.27)](https://www.gradio.app/changelog#4-27-0)!
 - ✅ March 24, 2024: Our new demo app _Semantic Palette SDXL_ is out at [Hugging Face Space](https://huggingface.co/spaces/ironjr/SemanticPaletteXL)!
 Great thanks to [Cagliostro Research Lab](https://cagliostrolab.net/) for the permission of [Animagine XL 3.1](https://huggingface.co/cagliostrolab/animagine-xl-3.1) model used in the demo!
 - ✅ March 24, 2024: We now (experimentally) support SDXL with [Lightning LoRA](https://huggingface.co/ByteDance/SDXL-Lightning) in our semantic palette demo!
 Streaming type with SDXL-Lighning is under development.
 - ✅ March 23, 2024: We now support `.safetensors` type models.
 Please see the instructions in Usage section.